Attribute Restoration Framework for Anomaly Detection: Attribute Restoration Framework

 \subsection{Anomaly Measurement}

 To establish a link between the image restoration task and the image anomaly detection task, in the test phase, we design a metric based on the restoration error to distinguish whether one sample belongs to the normal set.
 Both normal and anomalous data are fed into the model, which are utilized together to determine whether a query sample is anomalous.

-In the test phases, we calculate the restoration error of each input image $x$ for anomaly detection.
+In the test phase, we calculate the restoration error of each input image $x$ for anomaly detection.
 We suppose that the restorations of normal samples show much smaller errors than the anomalous samples due to the specific image restoration scheme.
 We note that $\ell_1$ loss is more suitable to measure the distance between outputs and original images.
 Let the test sample be $x$, the anomaly score is formulated as

 where $\|\cdot\|_1$ denotes the $\ell_1$ norm.

 However, $f_{O_k}$ may function through randomization, in which the original fixed operation is reformulated as a random selection $f_{\hat{O}_k}$ from an operation set $\{f_{\hat{O}_{k,j_k}} | j_k=1,\dots,m_k \}$ with size of $m_k$.
 For example, we employ random rotation to formulate the orientation erasing operation, where the rotation angle is randomly selected from a fixed set, such as several discrete angle options, $\{\ang{0}, \ang{90},\ang{180},\ang{270}\}$.
 Accordingly, as the $F_{\mathcal{O}}$ is the compound function of $f_{O_k}$, $F_{\mathcal{O}}$ is reformulated as $F_{\hat{\mathcal{O}}}(\cdot) = f_{\hat{\mathrm{O}}_k}( f_{\hat{\mathrm{O}}_{k-1}}( \cdots f_{\hat{\mathrm{O}}_1}(\cdot)))$, where $F_{\hat{\mathcal{O}}}(\cdot)$ is a random selection from the set $\{ F_{\hat{\mathrm{O}}_i}(\cdot) | i=1,\dots,N \}$ with size $\emph{N}=\prod_{k=1}^K m_k$.
 Note that, when $m_k=1$, $f_{O_k}=f_{\hat{O}_k}$.
 During the test process, we need to traverse all selections $F_{\hat{\mathrm{O}}_i}(\cdot)$ and set average restoration error as the anomaly score, which is reformulated as